nayeemmz/cmsc426Spring2021/hw2.md

 - Explain why GMM is better than a single gaussian.
 - Present your clustering results for the datasets and show the 1D Gaussians for each.
 - Explain strengths and limitations of clustering using GMM.
+- Explain the effect of picking fewer or more number of Gaussians in GMM on clustering this data.

 As usual, your report must be full English sentences, **not** commented code.
 There is a word limit of 1500 words and no minimum length requirement